THE ORIGINS OF GREEK MUSIC

 MIKIS THEODORAKIS & MANOS HADJIDAKIS

-The 20th century witnessed a resurgence of interest in Greek music, fuelled by national identity movements and a desire to preserve traditional forms.
-Composers such as Mikis Theodorakis and Manos Hadjidakis fused traditional Greek music with contemporary styles, contributing to the global appreciation of Greek culture.
-Mikis Theodorakis is particularly known for works like ’Zorba the Greek,’ which incorporated elements of folk music into popular cinema.
+The 20th century also witnessed a resurgence of interest in Greek music.
+This was mainly fuelled by national identity movements and a desire to preserve traditional Greek art forms.
+Composers such as MIKIS THEOTHORAKIS and MANOS HADJIDAKIS successfully fused traditional Greek music with modern contemporary styles.
+This contributed greatly to global appreciation of Greek culture.
+MIKIS THEOTHORAKIS is particularly known for works like ZORBA THE GREEK, which incorporated elements of folk music into popular mainstream global cinema.

 MODERN CULTURAL FESTIVALS